gravitational/gravity/docs/6.x/overview.md

 The Cluster Image can be installed on any modern Linux kernal across multiple machines through a web browser GUI or CLI installation wizard to create a resilient Kubernetes cluster.
 This process is completely autonomous and does not require any dependencies from outside the Cluster Image.

-When a Gravity Cluster is up and running, Gravity eases the operational burden of running it.
+When a Cluster is up and running, Gravity eases the operational burden of running it.
 Each Gravity Cluster contains an authentication gateway which allows ops teams to remotely troubleshoot and push updates to many instances of the same appliance either via SSH or via Kubernetes API, even if they are located behind a firewall.